drewgingerich/homelab/home-server/docs/architecture/decisions/0004-use-zfs.md

 ## Consequences

-ZFS allows me to group multiple disks into a single virtual device.
+ZFS can create a single filesystem using multiple disks.

-ZFS protects against bitrot of data at rest.
+ZFS protects against degredation of data at rest.
+It does not protect against degredation of data in memory.
 I should use ECC RAM to help prevent in-memory bitrot and avoid undermining the protection ZFS provides.

 I should follow the rule of thumb and get about 1G of RAM per TB of storage in my ZFS pool.